Health care employers are increasingly recognizing the value of diversity in the workplace to better serve their patient populations.

 Central Iowa HealthWorks wanted to better understand what has helped or hurt people of color to advance in their health careers.
 From conversations with 17 people of color in a variety of health care positions, we heard several themes.
 Part one of this two-part blog series will share those themes and part two will focus on opportunities to take action.

-Here are three key takeaways from our conversations:
+Here are three key takeaways from our conversations to inform your diversity, equity, and inclusion strategies:

 Nearly everyone interviewed said they were planning to advance beyond a certified nursing assistant (CNA) position—if they hadn’t already—and that they needed a lot of support to do it.